SvenvG0/DEVNET_EN2_GRSNW/Lab4/Lab4.md

 - DEFAULT-GATEWAY: 172.17.7.65
 - DNS: 10.199.64.66

 You should be able to ping to the other devices and to devices outside your LAN.

+### Troubleshooting

+#### Can't ping
+- Make sure your IPV4 address is filled in correctly?
+- Is the default gateway filled correctly?
+- Is the default static route configured correctly?

+#### Can't be pinged
+- Is the firewall on your PC off?

+#### Switches can not reach router
+- did you only activate the subnet interfaces?
+(Check the main one)